 - The candidate needs to be flexible and versatile

-Being the first sales team member in an early-stage company is not easy.
+When you hire your first sales team, the initial members will face certain challenges.
 It’s not as simple as doing lead generation or qualifying.
 This job requires you to A/B test and run email campaigns, create sales decks, communicate customer feedback to executives, as well as a myriad of other ad hoc jobs along the way.

 Some people are much better at this juggling act than others.
 You can get a sense of how candidates will (or will not) thrive in such an environment by digging into their background and previous work experiences.
 Do they have any previous experience with an earlier stage (at or before Series B) tech company?
 How narrow or wide were their responsibilities at previous companies?

-Unless you’re hiring for a very specific role and expect the scope of work to stay narrow, you will generally want to avoid potential hires who are overly focused on one single thing.
+Unless you’re hiring for a very specific role and expect the scope of work to stay narrow, when you hire your first sales team, you will generally want to avoid potential hires who are overly focused on one single thing.
 A salesperson with broad general skills and experiences is the path forward.

 How to ensure your sales team hits the ground running

 It’s theory to have found the perfect person for the job and practice to see that person succeed in the role.
 Bridging that gap between theory and practice is done by creating the right foundation for new hires.
-Otherwise, you simply cannot expect a first sales teammate to hop aboard without any structure, process, or goals and hit the ground running smoothly.
+Otherwise, when your hire your first sales team, you simply cannot expect the initial members to hop aboard without any structure, process, or goals and hit the ground running smoothly.
 So what does that preparation look like?
 It’s less complicated than you might think.

 - Design an onboarding process

 With many early-stage tech companies, onboarding is usually just a casual conversation or two or sometimes an unstructured AMA with the founders.
-We highly encourage you to take a more intentional approach by designing an onboarding process for new sales hires.
+We highly encourage you to take a more intentional approach by designing an onboarding process for when you hire your first sales team members.
 Not only does this help give new hires the whole picture, it also productively forces you to map out and transfer what you know about selling effectively.

 We simply can’t overstate how important it is for this knowledge transfer to occur.
 As a founder, especially if you’ve singlehandedly led sales efforts thus far, there’s a wealth of knowledge about pitching, positioning, handling common objections, and identifying the right opportunities that you have to share.
-Based on our experience, the more detailed your sales knowledge transfer is, the more likely your first sales hire will make a positive impact quickly on your company’s sale’s numbers.
+Based on our experience, the more detailed your sales knowledge transfer is, the more likely that when you hire your first sales team, they will make a positive impact quickly on your company’s sale’s numbers.